luvagu/Helicopter-Kill-CoV/README.md

 # Helicopter-Kill-CoV
+JS Game
-A shotting helicopter that must kill as many Covid-19 viruses within a set time frame
+A shotting helicopter that must kill as many Covid-19 viruses as possible within a set time frame.